pluginsandsnippets/widget-for-zendesk-chat-via-api/readme.txt

 == Description ==

-**This plugin loads Zendesk Chat widget (formerly Zopim chat) via API with a slight time delay.
-This improves the page loading speed of your website compared to the standard Zendesk Chat plugin.
+**This plugin offers a faster way to load the Zendesk Chat Widget than the standard Zendesk Chat Plugin.
+Optimizes the page load speed.
+Quick and easy to implement.
 Make your website faster loading Zendesk Chat widget this way!**

-The way this WordPress Plugin works is that once your webpage has been opened, the Zendesk Chat Widget will have a slight time delay in loading, giving more time and room for the whole webpage to load first, thus decreasing its loading time.
-After a few seconds, the Zendesk Chat Widget will now load and open by itself.
+Once your webpage has been opened, the Zendesk Chat Widget will be loaded directly via API with a slight time delay.
+This frees up blocked loading time so that the webpage fully loads first.
+This greatly enhances the applicable SEO page speed metrics as the standard Zendesk Chat plugin requires too much time to load a website fast.

-This process follows two criteria:
+The time delay is defined as follows:

 * Webpage is loaded but left still - The Zendesk Chat Widget will wait for 10 seconds before loading and opening.
 * Webpage is loaded and scrolled upon - The Zendesk Chat Widget will wait for 3 seconds before loading and opening.

-This plugin also provides a Zendesk Chat Settings Page located on your WordPress Dashboard > Settings, where you can enter your Zendesk Chat API Code.
+This plugin also provides a Zendesk Chat Settings Page located on your WordPress Dashboard > Settings.
+Simply follow the instructions to enter your Zendesk Chat API Key and you are done.
+Quick and easay to implement.

 **Like this plugin?** Consider leaving a [5 star review](https://wordpress.org/support/plugin/widget-for-zendesk-chat-via-api/reviews/).